Alisha (Alisha Ann Itkin album)

-Alisha is the debut album by American freestyle and dance-pop artist Alisha.
+Alisha is the debut studio album by American freestyle and dance-pop artist Alisha.
 It was released in the US in 1985 by Vanguard Records.

 Background

 At age 14, Alisha got the attention of producer Mark S. Berry when a demo tape of hers got to him through Vanguard Records.
 Berry was looking for a vocalist for the track "All Night Passion" and after its success, he went on to produce her debut album.

 The album was released on 12" vinyl in 1985.
 The original vinyl release contains the album versions of "Stargazing" and "Baby Talk".
 The album was released on CD in 1986, and the original mixes of "Stargazing" and "Baby Talk" were replaced by their extended dance mixes.

 "Baby Talk" was originally recorded by Gregg Brown and released in the UK in 1984, and "One Little Lie", written by singer-songwriter Kirsty MacColl, was recorded by Anni-Frid Lyngstad of ABBA, and released on her 1984 album Shine.